felipe-de-castro/DataJobPostingGlassdoor/README.md

 Some of the questions to answers:
-- Which industries have the highest number of job postings?
 - What is the distribution of job postings by location?

 ![Map](/image/map_plot.png "Job Posting per State")